We’re not Robots

-This presentation brings an understanding that digital transformation means transforming teams, transforming customer experience and, most urgently, transforming our businesses models.
+In this this presentation Ryan details that digital transformation means: Transforming teams, transforming customer experience and, most urgently, transforming our businesses models.

 Before you change what you do you have to change the way you think.
 This presentation does just that.

 Technology has become highly customizable and increasingly personal.
 This trend has its roots in the democratising power of the Internet since it went mainstream in the late 1990s.

 Social Media, mobile technology & the Internet have converged to create a new breed of customer and a new breed of employee who have been empowered by personal technology & a constant access to information.
 They are going about the business of being customers and employees in new and interesting ways and they are demanding a new breed of business; a business that understands its people and the technology they use.

 Whether consumer or business facing, every business is living in a world of digital transformation: Using both technology and an understanding of people to build agile, adaptable & innovative businesses.